Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient Model

+Next, we consider adverse factors experienced by enrolled patients such as the social stigma of enrollment or the cognitive burden of participation \citep{busza2018not,heckman2015treatment}.
+To develop these model components, we draw from planned behavior theory (PBT), a social-cognitive model that has been effective in predicting several health behaviors, including diet, physical activity, condom use, drug use, and health screening behaviors \citep{rich2015theory, vo2015testing, roncancio2015using}.
+In the first meta-analysis applying PBT to predict treatment adherence in people with chronic diseases, \cite{rich2015theory} found that PBT accounted for 33\% of the variance in intentions and 9\% in the variance of behavior related to treatment adherence.
+Perceived behavioral control was the strongest predictor of intention, indicating that a patient's perception of their self-efficacy is related to their resulting behaviors.
+Furthermore, authors have identified an ``attenuating effect of past behavior on theory relations" \citep{hagger2016using}, which informs our choice of using discount factors for adverse factors updates.

-Next, we consider adverse factors experienced by enrolled patients due to either social stigma of enrollment or the cognitive burden of participation \citep{busza2018not,heckman2015treatment}.
-Let $s_{i,t}$ represent the adverse factors of enrollment experienced by patient $i$ by period $t$, and $s_{i,0}$ represent the baseline level of adversity that a patient will experience from participating in the intervention.
+Let $s_{i,t} \in \mathcal{S}$ represent the adverse factors of enrollment experienced by patient $i$ by period $t$, where $\mathcal{S} \subset \mathbb{R}_+$ is a closed and bounded interval, and $s_{i,0} \in \mathcal{S}$ represent the baseline level of adversity that a patient will experience from participating in the intervention.
 We assume that this adversity level evolves according to the following linear dynamics:

-where $\gamma \in (0,1)$ is a discount factor on the previous period's stigma, and $\beta_i>0$ is the impact on adverse factors from a management visit.
+where $\gamma \in (0,1)$ is a discount factor on the previous period's adversity, and $\beta_i \in \mathcal{S}$ is the impact on adverse factors from a management visit.
 Intuitively, this equation states that the adversity of a patient will increase when they are visited by a CHW, but the adverse impact of a visit will decay exponentially over time.
 Figure~\ref{fig:adv_factors1} illustrates this effect, where there is an increase in adverse factors in period 1 after a management visit is received in period 0, but eventually $s$ returns to the baseline level $s_0$ (in the case where no other management visits are received).
 The rate of exponential decay depends on $\gamma$, with lower values of $\gamma$ leading to a faster decay.
 We use this structure because it is reflective of how being visited by a CHW may increase social stigma as perceived by the community \citep{abdoli2018discussion, busza2018not}, but as time progresses, the memory (and thus the associated stigma) of the visit will fade \citep{ritchie2015pancultural}.